Blog: Peace Corps Kenya Blog

 What is a Community Economic Development (CED) Volunteer?

 Officially : Business Volunteers work to build local capacity and improve economic opportunities in communities.
 They participate at many levels, whether helping artisan cooperatives to market their handmade goods, training entrepreneurs in basic small business skills development, or working with micro-finance institutions, nongovernmental organizations (NGOs) or municipalities to support local economic development projects

 What will you be doing?

 I was lucky to be paired with an NGO that needed a business volunteer, but works in areas of food security and nutrition.
 Dream placement!!
-I help develop the business side of the NGO since it is just starting and aid in the development of a comprehensive nutrition and food security program, focused with youth.
-I make my own schedule and create my own projects, including side-projects (which can be anything), and have the flexibility to even work from home.
+I help develop the business side of the NGO and development of a comprehensive nutrition and food security program focused with youth.
+I make my own schedule and create my own projects, including side-projects (which can be anything).

-When do you find out about your assignment?
+When do you find out about your in-country assignment?

 In the middle of training, after shadowing a current PCV.

 Why do you have to wait to find out?

 APCDs work very hard on site development, but volunteers have to practice what they preach.
 So during training you are monitored and evaluated as a volunteer to determine what you need in order to have a successful and productive service.
 Interviews are conducted to find out more about why you want to be a volunteer and to assess your skill sets, as well as determine your parameter of means.
 This includes the living conditions you are willing to actually live in and your general comfort level, and want of accessibility, like actually having to walk 10km to get to town.
 However, this is only to determine the BEST fit for you and not all your needs and wants are going to be met.

 Core Expectation #3: Serve where the Peace Corps asks you to go, under conditions of hardship, if necessary, and with the flexibility needed for effective service.